-Life insurance proceeds can be taxed differently, depending on the arrangements of life assured.
-There are different types of trusts available, that may mean different taxation rules.
+Life insurance proceeds can be taxed differently, depending on the arrangements of the life insured.
+There are different types of trusts available, which may mean different taxation rules.

 The amount of tax payable will take into consideration your nil rate band allowance, which is currently £325,000.

 A person’s estate usually includes material possessions, such as cars, jewellery, and your home.
 The estate also includes money, which is why the proceeds of a life insurance policy can be included.